mielvds/PhD-Thesis/content/storing/_preface.md

 "How can we store RDF archives to enable efficient versioned triple pattern queries with offsets?"
 We focus on triple pattern queries, as these are the fundamental building blocks for more complex SPARQL queries over knowledge graphs.
+<span class="comment" data-author="mvs">As motivation, I would briefly mention TPF and the low-cost API idea OR the fact that you can use this as index adjacent to other SPARQL indexes to add versioning support.
+Supporting triple patterns only because they are fundamental blocks is a rather weak argument on its own.</span>
 We answer this research question by introducing a storage technique that introduces various temporal indexes next to the typical indexes that are required for knowledge graphs.
 These indexes are essential for achieving efficient querying for different kinds of versioned queries.